Citrix ShareFile API

 Using Postman

 Now that you have your Client ID and Secret you are ready to use Postman.
-Open up the application and click on the OAuth 2.0 tab at the top, and enter the following values:
+Open up the application, click on new request, navigate to Authorization tab.
+Here, select the Type as OAuth 2.0 and enter the following values:

 • Authorization URL: https://secure.sharefile.com/oauth/index.aspx?redirect_uri=https://www.getpostman.com/oauth2/callback